Quick View

 MIL-PRF-81733

-MIL-PRF-81733 is a military specification that defines the performance requirements for high-performance sealing and coating compounds designed to protect metal components on weapons and aircraft systems from corrosion.
-These accelerated, room temperature curing synthetic rubber compounds form a strong and flexible barrier that is required within aerospace applications.
-Most commonly used for sealing of fuel tanks and other aircraft components to protect against the harsh environments and chemicals typically encountered in service.
+MIL-PRF-81733 is a military specification that defines the performance requirements for high performance sealing and coating compounds designed to protect metal components on weapons and aircraft systems from corrosion.
+MIL-PRF-81733 sealant is an accelerated, room temperature curing synthetic rubber compound that forms a strong and flexible barrier required in aerospace applications.
+It is most commonly used for sealing fuel tanks and other aircraft components to protect against the harsh environments and chemicals typically encountered in service.

 MIL-PRF-81733 Product List